Nawaloka Hospital

 Nawaloka Hospital, traded as Nawaloka Hospitals PLC, was established in 1985 by Deshamanya H. K. Dharmadasa.
 Nawaloka Hospital is one of Sri Lanka's largest private hospitals and has created a chain of hospitals across the country.
-It was founded by H.K.
-Dharmadasa in 1985.
 It is also the first hospital in Sri Lanka to introduce Intensive Care Units, Coronary Care Units, Laparoscopic Surgery and Thoracic Surgery.

 History

 It was founded by business magnate H.K.
 Dharmadasa (aka Nawaloka Mudalai) in 1985 as the first corporate private hospital in Sri Lanka.
 Nawaloka Hospital Group was listed on the Colombo Stock Exchange in 2004.
 The hospital has more than 400 beds and 1,000 staff members.
 In 2011 Nawaloka was awarded ISO 9001:2008 Certification.
 In 1987 introduced first CT scan and MRI scan in Sri Lanka.
 Nawaloka Hospital won the first Sri Lanka quality award in 1998.

 Services

+Nawaloka Hospital offers a wide range of clinical, diagnostic, and specialty care services as part of its multi-specialty tertiary care provision, including: